Interval0043/KTE-Wiki/content/Species/Mavela.md

 The maturation process is relatively the same as ordinary humans, other than the fact that once Mavela hit 25~ years of age, they are unable to age physically past that point.
 Unlike any other species, they are paradoxical: incapable of physically aging, but are still capable of passing of natural causes.

-## Other
-* Mavela are organless, and thus have an anomalous esophagus leading to their soul (Like other magical species), which is how they eat.
-* Mavela can grow up to 20 feet tall.
-* Old mavela tend to have serious callousing, which can be as grit as sandpaper, which is why a majority wear gloves.
-* A Mavela's blood is black.
-* A female and male Mavela drastically differ in power, males being significantly more powerful than females.

 # Bodily structure

 ## Bone Structure